Cairo to Dublin (CAI–DUB) — Airlines, Schedules & Connections

 No flights match your filters.

 CAI–DUB is served by 1 airline with nonstop service.
 Egyptair leads the route.
-The flight covers 2,474 miles in approximately 5h 55m.
-Beyond nonstop, 39 hubs offer 1-stop connections.
+The flight covers 2,474 miles in approximately 5h 50m.
+Beyond nonstop, 1-stop connecting options are also available.

 Airline Landscape